michaelkudipietro/bospp/README.md

 # bospp
 Book of Small Python Projects (prax)

-As an exercise to learn Python and OOP a little better, these programs are from Al Sweigart's 'The Big Book of Small Projects".
+As an exercise to get a feel for Python and OOP, these programs are from Al Sweigart's 'The Big Book of Small Projects".
+Volume and exposure